jilias/MechaCar_Statistical_Analysis/README.md

 What is the null hypothesis or alternative hypothesis?
 What statistical test would you use to test the hypothesis?
 And why?
 What data is needed to run the statistical test?

+In the past year with the effects of 2020, gasoline prices are volatile and the economy is placing strains on many household budgets.
+In addition there has been an unusually high percentage in car thefts and car related crimes.
+In Milwaukee alone, auto thefts have increased by 181%.
+For consumer to buy a car in this time, MechaCar would need to look at cost, full efficieny, maintenance, vehicle theft preventions, and safety rating.
+The most important metric to run would the vehicle's cost and the the maintenance cost with a linear regression to see if there is relationship.
+If the null hypothesis does influence the maintenance cost then costs can be compared against competitors and their cars.
+In addition, a t-test would be best to use to see if there are statistical differences between means of the maintence cost over time.